amosagregory/iso_adventures/README.md

 > Elevating code, crafting tooling, and shipping delightful developer experiences — one commit at a time.

-I'm a pragmatic, curious software engineer who loves building tools, automations, and clean developer-facing experiences.
+I'm a pragmatic, curious systems engineer who loves building tools, automations, and clean developer-facing experiences.
 I focus on reliable systems, readable code, and bringing practical ideas into production quickly.

 ---